 Peter and Mary Aslakson had at least two more children in the early 1880s: Salma/Selma A. Aslakson was born on February 2, 1882.
 Anna Marie Aslakson was born on June 22, 1885 (another daughter, Agnesa Mary, may have been born in 1884, but does not seem to have lived to adulthood).
 With several children in tow, Peter definitely needed to make a better living than he was eking out as a schoolteacher and part-time bookkeeper.
 It was time to put his legal skills to use.
 He moved his family from the family farm in Mineola Township into Cannon Falls, and opened a law office in a back room on the second floor of the Thompson Building on Fourth St. (where Hi-Quality Bakery is today), across the street from Ferdinand Kowitz's saloon.
 His fourth child, and only son, John Selmer Aslakson, was born in Cannon Falls on February 14, 1887.

-By 1886, Tanner & Dibble occupied a 2-story frame building of over 2,600 square feet.
+By 1886, Tanner & Dibble was doing quite well in its 2,600 square foot store a few doors up from the Kowitz saloon.
 As the Beacon reported in one of those items, characteristic of newspapers of the time, that was half news, half advertising, "They keep on hand a full stock of meats and sell at reasonable prices," and, despite the recent arrival of competition, "They have a flourishing trade and are doing a profitable business."

-For fun, Dick joined the town's amateur baseball team, which in the 1880s had a winning reputation and was a source of considerable pride.
+For fun, the Dibble half of the firm, Dick, joined the town's amateur baseball team, which in the 1880s had a winning reputation and was a source of considerable pride.
+Dick, small and lithe, played shortstop.
 With him on the team was Judge Wilson's son Ed, a very popular young barber and horse fancier.
 The team played against regional rivals in Red Wing, Northfield, St. Paul and elsewhere.

 In an even more startling repeat of history, at 10 o'clock in the morning of January 20, 1888, the Kowitz brewery burned again.
 The frame building was completely destroyed and the stone building was partially damaged.
 The malt house seems to have escaped.
 The Red Wing Daily Republican reported that "The fire is supposed to have originated from a drying kiln."
 Breweries used such kilns for several reasons, including drying wood for barrels and drying hops, the flowers that give many beers their distinctive flavor.
 The value of the brewery was variously reported as between $7,500 and $10,000 but the insurance paid only $5,500.
 In early February the papers reported that the Kowitzes were planning to rebuild the brewery in Randolph, a village a few miles northwest of Cannon Falls in Dakota County.
 However, those plans seem not to have gone forward, and this fire was probably the end of the Kowitz brewery (though one source reports that the brewery burned a third time, without providing a date or other information, and another source reports that the brewery produced 1,000 barrels of beer annually between 1882 and 1889, so the business may have continued somewhere, for a while).

-On July 14, 1888, Alice and Frank Richardson had their first child, a daughter named Zelle Francis Richardson, on their homestead in Dakota Territory.
+Meanwhile in Cannon Falls, On July 14, 1888, Alonzo Dibble's daughter Alice and her husband Frank Richardson had their first child, a daughter named Zelle Francis Richardson, on their homestead in Dakota Territory.

 On November 27, 1888, Dick's sister-in-law, Ella's older sister Hattie, married William R. Vosburgh in Helena, Montana Territory.
 William was born in either Missouri or Iowa in about 1858.
 His parents were Nathan B. Vosburgh, a cabinet maker from New York, and his wife Julia.
 In 1880 Willliam was working as a laborer a few miles east of Helena in or near what is now the ghost town of Rimini.